sillybytes/sillybytes/posts/whats_wrong_with_java.md

 From the low level languages extreme, Java can perfectly be replaced by C++, Rust and others.
-Both of these languages provide low level capabilities, and are good for systems programming, while at the same time providing better high level traits like C++'s RAII or Rust's statically guaranteed safety.
+Both of these languages provide low level capabilities, and are good for systems programming, while providing better high level traits like C++'s RAII or Rust's statically guaranteed safety.
 Both of these languages will avoid Java's `NullPointerException` and resource leaks.

 ## Java is a bad high level language